lowRISC/lowrisc-toolchains/README.md

 How to do a release
 -------------------

-1. Modify any of the following variables to configure the build:
-   - `CROSSTOOL_NG_VERSION` in `install-crosstool-ng.sh`

-2. Modify any of the `*.config` files to update the crosstool-ng configurations for a particular toolchain.

-3. Push the changes or do a pull request, and wait for the CI workflow to complete.
+1. Push the changes or do a pull request, and wait for the CI workflow to complete.

    The build can be tested by downloading the GitHub artifacts.